 “I can’t imagine why.
 You’ve said many times that Jenny is the most amazing woman you’ve ever met.
 That you can’t imagine your life without her.”

 “That’s just it Jack.
 She is an amazing woman and I want this day to be perfect for her.
-If there’s anyone in the world who deserves a perfect wedding day it’s her and I’m afraid I’ll do something wrong or mess up.
-Like the time I tried to propose.
-Look what happened she ended up in the emergency room.”
+If there’s anyone in the world who deserves a perfect wedding day it’s her and I’m afraid I’ll do something wrong and mess everything up.
+Like the time I tried to propose and she ended up in the emergency room.”

 “But she still said yes.”
 Jack made his way over to Whit and sat down beside him.
 “Whit, for Jenny today isn’t about the decorations, the flowers…or even the wedding itself.
-It’s about vowing before God, your family, and friends to love and to remain faithful to each other for as long as you live.
+It’s about vowing before God, your family, and friends to love and remain faithful to each other for as long as you live.
 For her, everything does not have to be perfect.
-It wouldn’t matter to Jenny if Mr. Vargas messed up playing the wedding march or if the cake was ruined.
-Though that would be a shame.
-Ms. Reynold’s cake is the best I must say.
+It wouldn’t matter to Jenny if Mr. Vargas made a mistake while playing the “Wedding March” or if the cake was ruined.
+Though that would be a shame as Ms. Evans does make the best cake.
 But the point is, the only thing that matters to her is becoming your wife.”

 Whit turned his face to look at Jack, deep sincerity in his eyes.
 “Thank you, Jack.
 You always seem to know what to say.”